 During the meeting, we’ll get to know your circumstances and advise you on the best way forward.
 You’ll also have a chance to ask us any burning questions or get clarity on what having a debt management plan might mean for your remortgaging prospects.
-From there, we’ll search the whole of the market for remortgage deals from providers who specialise in helping customers with adverse credit.
+From there, we’ll search the available market for remortgage deals from providers who specialise in helping customers with adverse credit.
 You'll find that our specialist mortgage lenders are far more amenable than the high street lenders, and far more understanding of your credit history.

 You can talk to us at a time that’s convenient to you.
 We offer plenty of evening and weekend appointments, and you have the choice of speaking to us online, over the phone, or in-person – whatever you’re most comfortable with.

 CLS Money are specialist mortgage brokers for every eventuality

 If you're struggling with a mortgage application of any kind, CLS is ready to help.
 We have specialist lenders ready to work with borrowers with all kinds of adverse credit issues.
 They don't solely work with those unfortunate enough to find themselves in a debt management plan, with CCJs or a low credit rating for any other reason, but they're available to help borrowers in unusual occupations, with zero hour contracts or without a fixed set income.